 Where the property has been left empty for more than 2 years the additional premium will be 100% of the normal charge, and where the property has been empty for more than 5 years this will be 200% of the normal charge.
 Where the property has been empty for more than 10 years a 300% premium will be added to the charge.

 There is no discount in Fylde for furnished second homes.

 You may be eligible for a major works exemption of 100% relief for a period of up to 12 months whilst the work is ongoing.

 I work away – can I claim a discount?

-Usually the answer to this question is no. A person will normally be regarded has having his main residence in the property even though he may work away for long periods e.g. seamen or persons working abroad on oil rigs.
+Usually the answer to this question is no. A person will normally be regarded as having their main residence in the property even though they may work away for long periods.

 When counting the number of adults in a property certain people are disregarded and not counted for discount purposes.

 - Persons still in receipt of child benefit

 - Youth training trainees